OktarinTentakel/lsd-landmark-style-definition/readme.md

   inside the markup (component/subcomponent, block/element,
   organism/molecule/atom)
-- a landmark class is **as specific as it needs to be**, but not over-specific (an `atom-primary-button` is mostly likely not an `atom-contact-form-primary-button`, since buttons do not tend to change their nature as soon as they are part of a form)
+- a landmark class is **as specific as it needs to be**, but not over-specific (an `atom-primary-button` is most likely not an `atom-contact-form-primary-button`, since buttons do not tend to change their nature as soon as they are part of a form)
-- a selector should not have more than **three in-between levels** below the landmark class before hitting the targeted descendant (`.organism-page-header .burger-menu .links .group a`), if you need more, check if you can identify new landmarks in the ancestors structure
+- a selector should not have more than **three in-between levels** below the landmark class before hitting the targeted descendant (`.organism-page-header .burger-menu .links .group a`), if you need more, check if you can identify new landmarks in the ancestor's structure
 - **order your CSS rules** for a landmark element like this, to describe it in its entirety in an orderly and readable fashion:
   1. the element itself (CSS properties)
-  2. element states (variants, interaction states)
+  2. element states (variants, statuses, interaction states)
   3. descendants (in order of rendering, including pseudo-elements)
-  4. responsive changes (also containing descendants in @media-rule)
+  4. responsive changes (@media-rules, containing descendants as well)
 - this **order repeats for each descendant** element in the landmark (except for the responsive changes, which should all be included in one @media-rule), thereby grouping the definitions of each logical block